qsnjason/qsnjsclient/README.md

 Listing Models
 ---

+A list of all instrument types and names along with their current stats will be returned by the `getInstrs()` method after a client has logged in.
+All currently available models are located within the 'net' key.

 	qsn.connect(function() {
 		var models = qsn.getInstrs().net;
 		console.log(models);
 	});

-A list of all instrument types and names along with their current stats will be returned by the `getInstrs()` method after a client has logged in.
-All currently available models are located within the 'net' key.

 Subscribe
 ---

+A subscription request must always have a minimum of `type` and `name` specified.
+The onload event will execute once when the model has been loaded.
+The onquote event will execute once for each quote received.

 	qsn.connect(function() {
 		var subto = {